TomatenKuchenDEV/docs/docs/features.md

 - [Many games](/games)
 - [Automatic deleting of messages in a channel](/autodelete)
 - [Suggestions](/suggest)
-	- different channels depending on state or all in one
+	- optionally different channels depending on state
 	- Reactions or buttons for voting
-	- Messages in the suggestion channel will be automatically converted into a suggestion
+	- Messages in the suggestion channel will be automatically converted into suggestions
 	- Mode which requires suggestions to be allowed by the team
 - Economy
 - Information on: